Panoskontos/Migrating-JS-to-React/README.md

 Step4 -- Create functions inside Provider and change the state

 Step5 -- You can create seperate hooks for some functionalities

+Why to do this
+- Make the component reusable
+- Provide structure so more people can contribute